Vice Chancellor for Diversity, Inclusion, and Civic Engagement

 Ph.D., Rutgers University–Camden

-Dr. Nyeema C. Watson is the associate chancellor for civic engagement at Rutgers University–Camden, where she oversees efforts to connect the resources of the university with communities in Camden and across southern New Jersey.
+Dr. Nyeema C. Watson is the vice chancellor diversity, inclusion, and civic engagement at Rutgers University–Camden, where she oversees efforts to build an inclusive campus community while also connecting the resources of the university with communities in Camden and across southern New Jersey.

-The office focuses on engaged civic learning, volunteerism and service, community-based research, and integrated partnerships focused on addressing local issues.
+The Office of Civic Engagement focuses on engaged civic learning, volunteerism and service, community-based research, and integrated partnerships focused on addressing local issues.
 Under her leadership in this area, Rutgers University–Camden has become nationally recognized as a leader in the field of civic engagement by the Carnegie Foundation for the Advancement of Teaching with the university receiving the Community Engagement Classification, as well as honors from the Washington Center and New York Life Foundation, and the President’s Higher Education Community Service Honor Roll.

 Watson is an experienced leader in civic and community engagement, higher education administration, anchor institution partnerships, student success initiatives, policy and program development, and research on issues relating to minority children and youth who live in high poverty areas.
 She speaks across the country on the role of urban higher education institutions as anchor institutions, especially as it relates to forging partnerships with K-12 institutions on how to create educational pipelines for underrepresented youth to higher education.
 She is committed to diversity, access and inclusion, and supporting individuals, communities, and institutions working in partnership to achieve shared goals for positive transformation.